Candidate pulls out of Hong Kong lawyers' group election over safety fears - Up News Info

 China’s People Daily, the official newspaper of the ruling Communist Party, has said the Law Society should not become a “politicized group,” and has called the Bar Association a “running rat.”

 When Beijing regained control of Hong Kong, it guaranteed extensive social and commercial freedoms would remain under a “one country, two systems” model.
 Fears that those freedoms were under threat sparked months of sometimes violent protests in the city in 2019.
-(Reporting by Scott Murdoch, Greg Torode and Anne Marie Roantree; Editing by Clarence Fernandez and William Mallard)
+(Reporting by Scott Murdoch, Greg Torode and Anne Marie Roantree; Editing by Clarence Fernandez, William Mallard and Christina Fincher)

 Advertisement